 Remember: The PEA has the right to be present at any step at which the grievance could be (SERB DECISION 84-UR-02-2945 OAPSE v.
-NEW RICHMOND EXEMPTED VILLAGE BOARD OF EDUCATION: This decision states that the Union must be given the opportunity to be present for all grievance adjustments.)
+NEW RICHMOND EXEMPTED VILLAGEBOARD OF EDUCATION: This decision states that the Union must be given the opportunity to be present for all grievance adjustments.)

 Today's Date

-Date of event that gave ris e to grievance
+Date of event that gave rise to grievance

 Name Building

-e an attached paper if needed.
-Please indicate dates, to Master Agreement sections that you think were vi
+Statement of grievant.
+Use an attached paper if needed.
+Please indicate dates, times and names of people involved and the Master Agreement sections that you think were violated.

-What resolution are you se eeking?
+What resolution are you seeking?
 What will make you "Whole"?

-Signature of Administrato r to indicate receipt of grievance:
+Signature of Administrator to indicate receipt of grievance:

-Data
+Date